 A Google search for “goal setting” turns 960 million results in 0.90 seconds.
 Amazon yields 10,000 outcomes for the same keyword.
 It’s hard to dispute the importance of goal setting with such impressive numbers.
 However, such a wealth of materials makes the identification of successful goal-setting tools a daunting task.
-While there are many theories on how to achieve our objectives, every scholar agrees to set and reach one’s goal; we need a purpose, a strategy, and goal typology.
+While there are many theories on how to achieve our objectives, every scholar agrees to set and reach one’s goal; we need a purpose, a strategy, and a goal typology.
 Together, they represent the groundwork of all worthwhile goal-setting endeavors.
-Effective time management, accountability, unwavering self-discipline, amongst others, are meaningless without a foundation built on those three pillars.
+Effective time management, accountability, and unwavering self-discipline, amongst others, are meaningless without a foundation built on those three pillars.

 You needn’t read through all the books on goal setting in the library, browse through countless materials on the internet, or attend expensive seminars.
 Those three foundational techniques will steer you in the right direction.
 All you need is a goal where you can immediately apply those principles.
 You won’t learn how to lose weight, get your dream job, or overcome stage fright, but you’ll master the principles to build the structure to reach your goal.
 Do you have your goal ready?
 If so, read on…

 Ask yourself: why is this goal important?
 That question will help you uncover and articulate the drive behind your commitment.
 Knowing your intent is critical for two reasons.
 First, when working toward your goals, you’ll experience extended periods of complacency and laziness.
 Just like the waves of the ocean, motivation fluctuates continuously.
 Motivation’s continuous and cyclical variation forms an integral part of life.
 It’s inconceivable that someone’s motivation is at its peak 365 days.
 The best is to adapt and adjust our sails to those ebbs and flows.
 Reconnecting with your purpose makes it easier to break the cycle of boredom, panic, and lack of motivation.